BizTalkComponents/LookupUtility/README.md

 The utility needs to be installed in the GAC on all BizTalk Servers where the utility is used.
 The easiest way to to this is to download and install the [MSI](https://github.com/BizTalkComponents/LookupUtility/releases)

+Connection information to the storage should typically be placed in BizTalks configuration file.
+The Sharepoint repository looks for the config key SharePointSite

 ## Sharepoint